divipp/frp_agda/README.md

 -   [Try little examples online](https://people.inf.elte.hu/divip/frp_agda/index.html)

--   How to compile with Agda 2.6.0 (development version):
+-   How to compile the Agda code to JavaScript:

-        agda --js --no-main Reactive.agda
+    -   Check out and build the [js-erasure](https://github.com/agda/agda/commits/js-erasure) branch of the Agda compiler
+    -   run `make`

 -   How to run with Firefox: